franklaercio/spacetraveling/README.md

 # Access the project folder in the terminal/cmd
 $ cd spacetraveling

+# Create a new env local and adding your prismic url
+$ cp .env.example .env.local

 # Run the application
 $ yarn dev
 ```

+## :books: Prismic Config

+1. Create a new account if you don't have it.
+2. Create a new repository in Prismic.
+3. Create a new custom type in this model:
+- API ID: type UID.
+- TITLE: type Key Text.
+- SUBTITLE: type Key Text.
+- AUTHOR: type Key Text.
+- BANNER: type Image.
+- CONTENT: type Group.
+   - In group adding the follow items bellow:
+   - HEADING: type Key Text.
+   - BODY: type Rich Text.
+4. Publish news posts using your custom type.

 ## :man_technologist: Authors